 The client understands that the nutritional therapist will keep therapy notes as a record of their work together.
 These notes document the topics that are discussed, interventions used, and treatment plan or any other considerations that may be helpful.
 Records will be stored in a secure location.
 Medical records, personal information and history divulged in session to the nutritional therapist will be kept strictly confidential unless the clients consents to sharing medical and nutritional information by way of a signed release.

 The client understands that the nutritional supplements, vitamins, minerals, and other nutrients that have been recommended are traditionally considered safe in the practice of nutrition, however, some nutritional supplements, vitamins, minerals, food grade herbs, and other nutrients may be toxic in large doses.
-The client understands that some nutritional supplements, vitamins, minerals, and other nutrients may be inappropriate during pregnancy, and I will notify the nutritional therapist if I am or become pregnant.
+The client understands that some nutritional supplements, vitamins, minerals, and other nutrients may be inappropriate during pregnancy, and will notify the nutritional therapist if they are or become pregnant.